aanas1010/Vaccine-Management-System/phase2/design_document.md

 For each of these three classes, the builder is implemented as a static class within each of our entity classes.
 It allows us to pick and choose which instance attributes to build the object with and there are assert statements in place to assure that necessary instance attributes are not null.

 For example, the entity clinic has six instance attributes (clinicId, supply, log, timePeriods, shifts and location).
 Of these six, only clinicId and location are required with the other four parameters being optional.
 The builder design pattern allows us to build a clinic with a location and clinicId as well as any combination of the optional parameters.

+The builder design pattern is also implemented in the DatabaseRetrieval and DatabaseModification the same way it was implemented in the entities.
+We decided to use the builder pattern due to the length of the constructor.
+The Json package builder is also used to create Json objects.

 ## Use of GitHub Features
 For our project, we have been using many of the great features provided by GitHub to enhance the way we work as a group.